behnamazimi/behnamazimi/README.md

 I have spent a big part of my life behind a screen to probe, investigate and learn new things, and I even gained many of my hobbies from these screens but I don’t like video games.
 I’m also not good at any sport but I won't leave my friends alone.
 I like watching movies, I love reading and I hate ignorance of any kind.
 IMHO, geographical borders are meaningless and what matters is humanity and any kind of patriotism and nationalism will cause failure in the long run.

 In my carrier, I chose to gravitate and focus more on front-end engineering but took part in many projects with different titles and responsibilities.
-At the moment I call myself a javascript developer who can write simple scripts with GoLang and Python.
+At the moment I call myself a frontend engineer who can write simple scripts with GoLang and Python.

-I'm 30 now and I have loved coding since I was 11, I believe this love led me to study software engineering.
-I graduated in 2015 with a bachelor's degree.
+I'm 31 years old now, and I've had a soft spot for coding since I was 11.
+That love eventually led me to study software engineering, and I earned my bachelor's degree in 2015.

 You can find more about me in my personal website **[bhnmzm.com][7]** or my [Linkedin profile][2].